Search

 Other established neighborhoods include Antelope Ridge, Valley Heights, Dakota Acres, and Creekside Estates.

-Local Tip: Box Elder's proximity to Ellsworth AFB means there's consistent rental demand.
-Investors looking at the Black Hills market often start here because of the built-in tenant pool from military personnel and contractors.
+Local Tip: Box Elder's proximity to Ellsworth AFB means there is consistent rental demand.
+Investors looking at the Black Hills market often start here because of the built-in tenant pool from military personnel and contractors.1,2

 The town also has a growing inventory of townhomes and multi-family units, which are less common in other Black Hills communities.
-For buyers who want new construction at a lower price point than what you'd find in Rapid City, Box Elder delivers.
+For buyers who want new construction at a lower price point than what you would find in Rapid City, Box Elder delivers.

 Lifestyle and Local Highlights